Special Needs Programme

 F.6

-To define substance abuse and understand its effects on the body; and develop refusal skills and strategies
+To define substance abuse, understand the effects on the body and develop refusal skills and strategies

 13